-Analyze the consequences of using acts of violence to settle disputes.
+Identify the consequences of using acts of violence to settle disputes.

+Analyze the short- and long-term consequences of gang involvement on personal and community health now and in the future.

-List examples and describe the risks of having personal information accessible to others online.
+List examples and describe the risks of sharing/posting personal information online.

 Analyze how health literacy and health-science skills prepare one to become a productive citizen.